-The even more sensitive information such as health information, ethnic and racial details, sexual preferences, and religious beliefs, etc. require a lot more care.
-And it is strictly advised that such information is not stored in your Aritic PinPoint Account.
+Even more sensitive information such as health information, ethnic and racial details, sexual preferences, and religious beliefs, etc. require a lot more care.
+And it is strictly advised that such information is not stored in your Aritic PinPoint account.

 What is the “Processing of Data”?

-To add further value to the security measures based on the definition of data, GDPR proposes to ensure that the handling of the data is also regulated from all angles.
-The processing of data is a broad term which is incorporated in the law, with this very objective.
+To add further value to the security measures based on the definition of data, GDPR proposed to ensure that the handling of the data is regulated from all angles.
+The processing of data is a broad term that is incorporated in the law, with this very objective.

 Processing is supposed to mean any kind of operation and set of operations automated and manual, done on that personal data.
 This definition of storage includes but is not limited to the collection, storage, changing, retrieval, revealing, sharing, transmitting, modifying, capturing, sending through electronic means, organizing, using for any kind of business or personal purposes, recording, managing, etc.

-Is the GDPR a regulation or a directive?
+Is the GDPR the regulation or a directive?

 What has changed with the GDPR?

 Mostly the definitions and by which the scope of the implications as well.
-This expanded scope should encourage more and more individuals and organization to become more careful with how they handle the personal data obtained from it EU.
+This expanded scope should encourage more and more individuals and organizations to become more careful with how they handle the personal data obtained from it EU.
 With the introduction of the concept of extraterritoriality, the GDPR, expects to involve organizations within and without the EU.
 Anyone who is dealing with the data of EU citizens falls in the preview of the GDPR.
-Following is a comprehensive list of the changes GDPR intends to bring.
+Following is a comprehensive list of the changes GDPR has brought

 2. The Expansion of the definitions of “personal data” and “sensitive data” also ensures that there are no loopholes within the law, as compared to the previous directive that did not include information relevant to modern technology platforms where such information is exchanged.